muhammadayaan2276/Marketplace_Builder_Hackathon_2025/README.md

 To create an E-commerce Marketplace where customers can easily explore, customize, and purchase furniture.
 The platform will tackle challenges like affordability, quality, and reliable delivery services.

  ## Target Audience:
-Homeowners
+ - Homeowners
-Interior designers
+ - Interior designers
-Budget-conscious buyers seeking stylish furniture
+ - Budget-conscious buyers seeking stylish furniture

  ## Core Features:
  - Customizable furniture options
--Affordable pricing and discounts
+ - Affordable pricing and discounts
-Efficient delivery services with real-time tracking Easy-to-use interface and navigation
+ - Efficient delivery services with real-time tracking
+ - Easy-to-use interface and navigation

  ## 📅 Hackathon Progress Overview
 This section provides a brief overview of the development process for each day of the hackathon.

 ## Day 1: Foundation and Planning
-Defined the project scope and niche (Furniture Marketplace).
+ - Defined the project scope and niche (Furniture Marketplace).
-Identified key business objectives, target audience, and unique differentiators.
+ - Identified key business objectives, target audience, and unique differentiators.
-Designed the data structure for core entities: Products, Orders, Customers, and Delivery Zones.
+ - Designed the data structure for core entities: Products, Orders, Customers, and Delivery Zones.
-Detailed Day 1 Progress.
+ - Detailed Day 1 Page Progress here.